Ransomware is a type of malicious software (malware) that makes your computer or its files unusable unless you pay a fee.

 Use this guidance to learn about how to protect yourself from ransomware.

-Tip: Proactively protect yourself from the effects of ransomware by creating regular backups of your important files and storing them offline.
+Tip: Proactively protect yourself from ransomware by creating regular backups of your important files and storing them offline.

 Typically, ransomware works by locking up – or encrypting – your files so that they can no longer be used, and some types are even designed to stop your computer from working entirely!

 Warning: We recommend that you do not pay the ransom if affected by ransomware.
 There is no guarantee that paying the ransom will fix your computer, and it could make you vulnerable to further attacks.
 Restore your files from backup and seek technical advice.